imfug/delivery-schema/documentation/specification.md

 ##### Colorimetry

-The Colorimetry element defines the combination of Color Primaries, Transfer Characteristic and potentially Coding Equations to be used for describing the color information in a Trackfile
+The Colorimetry element defines the combination of Color Primaries, Transfer Characteristic and potentially Coding Equations to be used for describing the color information in a Trackfile.

 The allowed values depend on the Application being targetted.
 The syntax of the values shall use the following pattern:

-##### COLOR.x
+###### COLOR.x

 where x is an alpha-numercial expression defined in the Application specification documents.
 Currently the following values are supported: